rwxrob/zet/20220413091223/README.md

 tool.
 It's perfect for it, I mean, really fucking perfect."
 Do I somehow try to keep hackers from creating such tools?
 Or do I lament, "I am become death, the destroyer of worlds" like Oppenheimer (okay, my stuff is *nearly* as powerful, but you get the idea).

-Once again, history teaches us that World War II win was about time to market.
+No, I should dedicate my time to helping those I agree understand and adopt the idea as fast as possible.
+To help the good guys win the battle of time.
+That is exactly what Oppenheimer did.
+The World War II win was about time to market.
 The allies beat the Axis with the Enigma, Eniac, and A-bomb.
 The point is, it's not about ownership, it's about action.
 Those who act first, win.

-By removing the silly laws about IP ownership, we light a fucking fire under everyone's ass with a good idea to *do* something with that idea before their competition.
-That's it.
-All of humanity is accelerated in the process through the very successful capitalist principle of first-to-market wins.
-That competition not only pushes profit on those who do, but all of humanity benefits in the process because it motivated *everyone* no matter the origin of their birth or socio-economic status.
+By removing the silly laws and costly squabbles about IP ownership, we light a fire under everyone's ass with a good idea to *do* something with that idea before their competition.

+Time to go, my ass is on fire.

+Don't get mad, get busy.

 * Iran hacked an American casino, U.S. intel director says
   https://money.cnn.com/2015/02/27/technology/security/iran-hack-casino/index.html